Star Trek: Enterprise season 2: Awards

 Enterprise received five nominations in three categories at the 55th Primetime Emmy Awards.
 Three of these were in the "Outstanding Special Visual Effects For A Series" category; "Dead Stop", "The Crossing" and "The Expanse".
 The series had won that category at the 54th Emmy Awards, for the pilot "Broken Bow".
 Michael Westmore's team was nominated for "Outstanding Makeup For A Series (Prosthetic)" for their work on the episode "Canamar" and Dennis McCarthy musical score for "The Expanse" was nominated for "Outstanding Music Composition For A Series (Dramatic Underscore)".

-Both "Carbon Creek" and "A Night in Sickbay" were nominated at the 2003 Hugo Awards for "Best Dramatic Presentation, Short Form", but lost to "Conversations with Dead People" - an episode of Buffy the Vampire Slayer.
-At the 29th Saturn Awards, the series was nominated for "Best Network Television Series" and Scott Bakula, Joelene Blalock and Connor Trinneer were nominated for "Best Actor on Television", "Best Supporting Actress on Television" and "Best Supporting Actor on Television", respectively.
+Both "Carbon Creek" and "A Night in Sickbay" were nominated at the 2003 Hugo Awards for "Best Dramatic Presentation, Short Form", but lost to "Conversations with Dead People" – an episode of Buffy the Vampire Slayer.
+At the 29th Saturn Awards, the series was nominated for "Best Network Television Series" and Scott Bakula, Jolene Blalock and Connor Trinneer were nominated for "Best Actor on Television", "Best Supporting Actress on Television" and "Best Supporting Actor on Television", respectively.
 However, the series did not win any of the awards it was nominated for.